Fuseteam/docs.ubports.com/contribute/documentation.rst

 Final check of your contribution
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After you have created your Merge Request on GitLab, the Continuous Integration (CI) system will make a test build of your contribution.
+After you have created your Merge Request on GitLab, the Continuous Integration (CI) system will make a test build of your contribution (a "pipeline").
 Please double check whether this builds successfully and whether the result looks as you intended it to:

-* at the top of the "Overview" tab of your MR on gitlab you will see the "pipeline status"
+* at the top of the "Overview" tab of your MR on gitlab you will see the status of the pipeline
-* if it says "Checking pipeline status" then please wait another minute.
+* if it says "Checking pipeline status" or "Pipeline running" then please wait another minute.
-* if it shows a red X and says "Pipeline failed" then something went wrong, please click on the link to find the details
+* if it says "Pipeline failed" with a red X and, then something went wrong, please click on the link to find the details
-* if it shows a green check mark and says "Pipeline passed", it means the MR could be built successfully
+* if it says "Pipeline passed" with green check mark, it means the MR could be built successfully and you can proceed to look at the results
 * now please click on link of that pipeline
-* click on "jenkinsci/mr-merge
-* click on "Artifacts" on the top right
-* click on "_build/html/..index.html"
-* and finally click on "Go to start page"
+* click on "build" job
+* this brings you to the end of the build log, where you'll see a message: "Build succeeded, browse the artifact here"
-* now you can browse a complete build of the UBports docs site online with your contribution included
+* click the link next to it to see the full version of the UBports documentation site with your changes
 * double check whether your changes look ok

 Alternative methods to contribute